zx80/flask-simple-auth/README.md

 Add parameter support for `date`, `time` and `datetime` in iso format.
 Allow to use any type as path parameters, not just Flask predefined ones.
 Make blueprints work.
+Add special `path` type for parameters taken from the path.

 ### 1.9.0